Humboldt 7 massacre: Background

-DRE members hide
+DR members hide

 Eleven days after the assault on the Presidential Palace, on 24 March 1957, some of the surviving members of the Directorio Revolucionario Estudiantil met at the home of Andrés Silva on Calle L in el Vedado to discuss and analyze the recent actions of the attacks.
-Present were Fructuoso Rodríguez Pérez, Joe Westwood Rosales, and Faure Chomón, among others.
+Present were Fructuoso Rodríguez Pérez, Joe Westbrook Rosales, and Faure Chomón, among others.

-The DRE agreed to appoint Rodríguez as Secretary General of the Revolutionary Directorate and Juan Pedro Carbó Serviá and José Machado Rodríguez ("Machadito") to the executive board.
+The DR agreed to appoint Rodríguez as Secretary General of the Revolutionary Directorate and Juan Pedro Carbó Serviá and José Machado Rodríguez ("Machadito") to the executive board.
 It was further agreed that Chomón should go abroad to secure arms, and the other DRE members would remain in Havana.

-A week later, the DRE met in the same place from where the Radio Reloj assailants had departed for the attack on 13 March.
-According to the plans, those that attacked the Radio Reloj station would regroup at the University of Havana, with the aim of reinstalling the headquarters of the DRE.
-When Rodríguez, Westbrook, Oliveras, and others arrived, they decided to place a .30 caliber machine gun at the steps of the university and in two strategic places within the campus.
+A week later, the DR met in the same place from where the Radio Reloj assailants had departed for the attack on 13 March.
+According to the plans, those that attacked the Radio Reloj station would regroup at the University of Havana, with the aim of reinstalling the headquarters of the DR. When Rodríguez, Westbrook, Oliveras, and others arrived, they decided to place a .30 caliber machine gun at the steps of the university and in two strategic places within the campus.
 A short while later, Chomón arrived wounded, and reported on the failed assault on the Palace.
 It was decided that the militants would withdraw before Batista's superior forces surrounded the university.

-The situation for the DRE became increasingly difficult, as the police were raiding most of the houses and apartments they were using.
-On 9 or 10 April, Rodríguez and relocated to el Vedado.
+The situation for the DR became increasingly difficult, as the police were raiding most of the houses and apartments they were using.
+On 9 or 10 April, Rodríguez relocated to el Vedado.
 There, Rodríguez saw his wife Marta Jiménez for the last time; she was in an advanced stage of pregnancy.

 For several days, the group repeatedly moved to different safehouses, sometimes multiple times each day, to the point that they were using roughly one safehouse per day.

 At dawn on 15 April, Machadito looked out the window of an apartment safehouse, observed that a patrol car was guarding the block, and immediately warned the others; however, nothing came of it.
 Seeing the patrol car again the next day, he believed the police would be moving in and alerted the others.
 However, it was a false alarm, and the police were not there.

 The group continued to move from safehouse to safehouse.
 Feeling restless and paranoid, Machadito traveled by bus to make an asylum request with a journalist from El País; this failed, and the group continued moving, sheltering at the Pharmaceutical College on Malecón, where they stayed until the night of 19 April.
 Meanwhile, Westbrook secured apartment 201 of Humboldt 7, where the group went at midnight on 19 April.

 On the morning of 20 April, Oliveras had arranged to drive Westbrook to Humboldt 7, but it took Oliveras longer than expected and Westbrook had his girlfriend to drive him there.